gmullerb/react-reducer-provider/readme/with-injection-and-flow-typings.md

 }
 ```

 4 .
-Create the bridge between the `NamedReducer` and the Components:
+Create the bridge between the Reducer Provider and the Components:

 `SomeContainer.jsx`: